Eduardojvr/linux-pitop-battery/README.md

 the dependencies yourself.

  - Run `sudo apt-get install raspberrypi-kernel-headers dkms`
- - If you want to check whether he proper kernel headers have been installed, see [check kernel header version](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=176897)
+ - If you want to check whether the proper kernel headers have been installed, see [check kernel header version](https://www.raspberrypi.org/forums/viewtopic.php?f=66&t=176897)
  - Grab all the .deb files on the
    [release page](https://github.com/bcnjr5/linux-pitop-battery/releases)